aws-samples/aws-cloudfront-samples/README.md

 This is a python command line script that replicates staging distribution to production.

 You can define environment variables separately and pipeline your changes.

+## cloudfront-traffic-csv

+This script pulls out CloudWatch metric of Amazon CloudFront distributions into comma separated format.

 ***